asyncapi/website/pages/blog/hackathon-faq.md

 ### What is the scope of the submission?
 What does finishing my solution on time really mean?

 - Your solution must be fully open-sourced and stored in a repository under your GitHub profile.
 Please do not use Bitbucket or GitLab as it will increase complexity for our community members that will review submissions.
 - Your repository must have [an open source](https://choosealicense.com/) license.
-If that helps, at AsyncAPI Initiative we always use Apache 2.0 :wink:.
+If it helps, at AsyncAPI Initiative we always use Apache 2.0 :wink:.
 - It cannot integrate with a commercial solution that has no free tier.
 - You must submit it before the deadline.
 Evaluation of the solution will not take into account any commits pushed to the repository after the deadline.